Start your Bridge workflows with triggers

 Manual triggers

-You can manually trigger a workflow while viewing the workflow inside Bridge.
-This trigger is most commonly used when building your workflow to test the latest changes you’ve made.
-You can also use this trigger when you have a process that doesn’t need to run in response to something or at a specific time, but is useful to run every now and then.
+You can manually trigger a workflow while viewing it in Bridge.
+This trigger is most commonly used when building your workflow to test your latest changes.
+You can also use this trigger when you have a process that doesn’t need to run in response to something or at a specific time, but is helpful to run occasionally.

 To manually trigger a workflow to run: